Chapter 24:

 "Thank you."

-Later, Shike's father gave Neo a ride back to the dormitory, in a way Neo felt a bit of jealousy of Shike for having a father that cares about his son.
+Later, Shike's father drove Neo back to the dormitory, and in a way, Neo felt a little jealous of Shike for having a father who cared about his son.

-That feeling goes aways after he realize that now have found a job.
-The weight on his shoulders was lifted, and he finally felt like he could rest.
-He used the elevator and quickly went to his room, climbed onto the top bunk, and lay down.
-Despite his energy returning, he was still tired and soon fell asleep.
+That feeling vanished when he realized that he had found a job.
+The weight on his shoulders was lifted and he finally felt like he could rest.
+He took the elevator and quickly went to his room, climbed onto the top bunk and lay down.
+Despite the return of his energy, he was still tired and soon fell asleep.

-In the middle of the night, a loud noise at the door woke him up.
-It sounded like someone was trying to open the door.
-It could have been a student who got the room wrong, so Neo tried to go back to sleep.
+In the middle of the night, he was awakened by a loud noise at the door.
+It sounded like someone trying to open the door.
+It could have been a student who had mistaken the room, so Neo tried to go back to sleep.

-Then the door opened, causing him a huge fright.
+Then the door opened, startling him.
 He was so startled that he grabbed one of the crutches to defend himself.

-A boy of the same age, a bit shorter, with slanted eyes, long silver hair like the moon, and wearing a colorful outfit with a white dragon in the center, entered the room and turned on the light.
+A boy of the same age, a little shorter, with slanted eyes, long silver hair like the moon, and wearing a colorful outfit with a white dragon in the middle, entered the room and turned on the light.
 The boy seemed as calm as a light winter rain.
-Neo had the impression of feeling a cold breeze as soon as the boy entered the room.
+Neo felt a cold breeze as soon as the boy entered the room.

 "Who are you?"

 The boy went outside, looked at the names on the door, and closed it.
-He was carrying a travel bag that he placed beside the bunk.
+He was carrying a duffel bag, which he set down next to the bunk.

 "Neo?"

-"Pleasure to meet you, I'm Len, and I'm tired."
-He lay down on the lower bunk, turned off the light, covered himself, and fell asleep.
+"Pleased to meet you, I'm Len and I'm tired."
+He lay down on the lower bunk, turned off the light, tucked himself in, and fell asleep.

 minatika